 - Chop the onion, crush the garlic, mince the jalapeño, dice the zucchini and red pepper, and set everything into little bowls or on plates.
 Now you're ready to go!

-- Heat 2 tablespoons of oil in a large skillet over medium-high heat.
+- Heat 2 tablespoons of oil in a large skillet over medium-high heat.2 tablespoon canola or olive oil

-- Add one diced yellow onion and sauté for about 6-8 minutes, stirring frequently, until the onions are soft and beginning to take on a bit of colour.
+- Add the onion and sauté for about 6-8 minutes, stirring frequently, until the onions are soft and beginning to take on a bit of colour.1 large yellow onion

-- Add 4 cloves crushed garlic and ½ - 1 finely diced jalapeños, and sauté for about 2 minutes more.
+- Add garlic and finely diced jalapeños, and sauté for about 2 minutes more.4 cloves garlic, ½ - 1 jalapeño

-- Now add one diced zucchini and one diced red pepper and sauté for 8-10 minutes.
-The vegetables should be softened but not mushy, and just starting to brown.
+- Now add zucchini and red pepper and sauté for 8-10 minutes.
+The vegetables should be softened but not mushy, and just starting to brown.1 large red bell pepper, 1 medium zucchini

-- At this point add 1 cup frozen corn, and 1 large diced tomato and sauté for 2-3 minutes, until the mixture is well heated.
+- At this point add frozen corn, and diced tomato and sauté for 2-3 minutes, until the mixture is well heated.1 cup corn kernels, 1 large tomato

-- Add 2 cans drained and rinsed black beans, 2 teaspoons cumin, 1 teaspoon smoked paprika, 1 teaspoon chilli powder, and 1 teaspoon salt.
-Stir to combine well.
+- Add black beans, cumin, smoked paprika, chilli powder, and salt.
+Stir to combine well.2 14-ounce cans black beans, 2 teaspoons ground cumin, 1 teaspoon hot smoked paprika, 1 teaspoon chilli powder, 1 teaspoon salt

 - Taste, and adjust seasonings if necessary.
-Stir in the cilantro, and remove from the heat.
+Stir in the cilantro, and remove from the heat.½ bunch cilantro

 - Brush or spray a 9-inch springform pan with oil and place on a cookie sheet.
 Alternatively, line a baking sheet with parchment paper if you're going to freestyle your tortilla stack.

-- Place one tortilla into the bottom of the springform pan, and spread with a thin layer of salsa.
+- Place one tortilla into the bottom of the springform pan, and spread with a thin layer of salsa.6 large whole wheat tortillas, 1 12-ounce jar of salsa

 - Spoon about ¼ - ⅕ of the black bean filling onto it, spreading it right to the edges.
 Sprinkle with cheese if using, the top with another tortilla.
-Press down in the center of the next tortilla a bit to prevent a dome shape from forming, and then spoon some more filling on.
+Press down in the center of the next tortilla a bit to prevent a dome shape from forming, and then spoon some more filling on.1 cup shredded cheddar cheese

 - Repeat layers of tortilla, salsa, filling, and cheese until you've run out of filling.